George Harris, 4th Baron Harris: Throwing issue

 In the early 1880s, there were a number of bowlers who were widely considered to have unfair actions, with the Lancashire pair of Jack Crossland and George Nash coming in for particular criticism.
-After playing for Kent against Lancashire in 1885, when he faced the bowling of Crossland and Nash, Harris decided to take action.
+After playing for Kent against Lancashire in 1885, when he faced the "bowling" of Crossland and Nash, Harris decided to take action.
 He persuaded the Kent committee to cancel the return fixture.
 Later that season, Crossland was found to have broken his residential qualification for Lancashire by living in Nottinghamshire, and Nash dropped out of the side.
 The two counties resumed playing each other the following season.
 Harris's Wisden obituarist wrote: "...there can be no doubt the action of Lord Harris, even if it did not entirely remove the throwing evil, had a very healthy effect on the game."

 Administration

 Harris had a long association with Lord's and MCC as both player and administrator.
 In 1862, aged eleven, he was practising at Lord's.
-It was not till 1929, at the age of 78, that he played there for the last time, representing MCC v Indian Gymkhana.
-He was president of MCC in 1895, a trustee from 1906 to 1916 and treasurer from 1916 to 1932.
-Additionally, he was at various times chairman of both the MCC finance and cricket sub-committees.
+It was not till 1929, at the age of 78, that he played there for the last time, representing MCC vs Indian Gymkhana.
+He was President of MCC in 1895, a Trustee from 1906 to 1916 and Treasurer from 1916 to 1932.
+Additionally, he was at various times Chairman of both the MCC finance and cricket sub-committees.
 Through these offices, Harris wielded considerable power in the world of cricket and it was written of him: "No man has exercised so strong an influence on the cricket world so long..."

 In July 1909, Harris chaired a meeting of representatives of England, Australia and South Africa which launched the Imperial Cricket Conference and agreed rules to control Test cricket between the three nations.
 In 1926, he presided at a meeting at The Oval, when it was agreed that "governing bodies of cricket in countries within the Empire to which cricket teams are sent, or which send teams to England" should be eligible for ICC membership.
 The meeting had the effect of creating three new Test-playing nations: West Indies, New Zealand and India.

-Harris was a controversial figure in the world of cricket, revered by cricket's MCC-based establishment and heavily criticised elsewhere.
+Harris was a controversial figure in the world of cricket, revered by cricket's MCC-based establishment albeit heavily criticised elsewhere.
 Not all thought that he used his power well.
 Alan Gibson once wrote that he was "an antediluvian old tyrant", though he later retracted this, saying that Harris was a more complex figure than that.
-But, complex or not, Harris was never accused by contemporaries of being an intellectual.
+Nonetheless, complex or not, Harris was never accused by contemporaries of being an intellectual.
 He might have robbed England of the services of one of its greatest batsmen, Wally Hammond, who had been born in Kent but chose to play for Gloucestershire, where he had gone to school.
-Hammond had not fulfilled the required period of residence to qualify for Gloucestershire and, once Harris became aware of this, Hammond was barred from playing for them until the necessary time had elapsed.
+Hammond had not fulfilled the required period of residence to qualify for Gloucestershire and, once Harris became aware of this, Hammond was barred in 1922 from playing for them until the necessary time had elapsed.
 The affair resulted in Harris complaining about what he called "bolshevism" influencing cricket.